Would you like to view this website in another language?

 Frequently Asked Questions

-• Not always “timesheets” specifically, but you must keep adequate working time records to show compliance with parts of the Working Time Regulations and retain them for two years.
-Many employers use digital timesheets because they’re a simple way to produce those records consistently.
+• Not timesheets specifically, but you must keep adequate working time records to demonstrate compliance with the Working Time Regulations and retain them for at least two years.
+You also need sufficient records for National Minimum Wage compliance (keep for at least six years) and PAYE purposes (three years from end of tax year).
+Digital timesheets are the simplest way to produce these records consistently and in an exportable format.

-• If a worker’s pay varies based on time worked, employers must show the number of hours paid for on the payslip (rules in force from April 2019).
-This is one reason accurate time tracking and clean payroll exports matter.
+• Yes, if a worker's pay varies based on time worked.
+Since April 2019, employers must show the number of paid hours on the payslip.
+This is one of the key reasons accurate time tracking and clean payroll exports matter — if your hours data is wrong, your payslips will be too.

-• Yes, but treat location as employee monitoring.
-The ICO says monitoring must be justified, lawful, fair, and proportionate.
-Use transparency (clear notices), minimize collection, and avoid “always-on” tracking if you only need clock-in verification.
+• Yes, but location tracking counts as employee monitoring under UK GDPR.
+The ICO requires that monitoring is justified, lawful, fair, and proportionate.
+You must be transparent about what you're collecting and why, minimise what you collect, and avoid always-on tracking if you only need clock-in verification.
+Use geo-boundaries for clock-in purposes rather than continuous location tracking

-• Be cautious.
-Biometric attendance controls can be high-risk under UK GDPR.
-The ICO has issued enforcement notices ordering an employer to stop using facial recognition/fingerprint scanning for attendance monitoring when it wasn’t necessary or proportionate.
-Start with less intrusive controls first.
+• Proceed with caution.
+Biometric attendance data is special category data under UK GDPR and faces a higher legal bar.
+The ICO issued enforcement notices ordering an employer to stop using facial recognition and fingerprint scanning for attendance monitoring because it wasn't necessary or proportionate and staff lacked a genuine alternative.
+Start with less intrusive controls (PIN, QR, kiosk) before considering biometrics.

 Time Tracking Product Comparison